 #4.
 Ask, and you shall receive

 If you want to build lasting and real relations make sure your counterpart sees you as a genuine and open person.
-One way of achieving this is by asking genuinely interested questions.
-The classic wh-questions such as who, why, where, what are perfect for this - and don’t forget to actually listen to the answers.
+One way of achieving this is by asking questions.
+The classic wh-questions such as who, why, where, and what are perfect for this - and don’t forget to actually listen to the answers.
 The goal is to try to find some common ground - something you have in common with the other person.
 Maybe you’re from the same town?
 Maybe you both like bird watching?
 This will open up a lot of new opportunities for you to network around and you will see that the time spent here will be paid back ten fold over.
 Someone who feels a genuine connection to you is much more likely to help you out in the future.

 #5.
 The cards must be dealt